Table of contents

 Using Security Zones

 Sometimes, in addition to knowing who the user is, it is important to know where they are sending a command from.
 An operator may have permissions to turn on a machine from an HMI, but if they were to log in to a project on a different Gateway in the network that had remote access to those Tags, it might not be a good idea to let the operator write to those Tags from a remote location where they can't see if the physical machine is clear to run.

 This is where Security Zones come in.
 Security Zones themselves don't define the security, they instead define an area of the Gateway Network, breaking up Gateways and network locations into manageable zones that can then have a security policy set on them.
 Once there are zones defined, a security policy can be assigned to each zone, and a priority of zones can be set in the event that more than one zone applies in a given situation.

 Information on how to set up Security Zones can be found on our website.

-Security Levels are a user-set hierarchy that defines access permissions, or roles, inside a Perspective Session.
-This authorization system provides a way to map user roles defined from an Identity Provider (IdP) to Ignition roles.
-Creating security levels can be used to restrict certain people from being able to access specific functions within the Gateway, such as access to certain Perspective sessions, visibility of components in a view, or read/write permissions.
+Security Levels are a user-defined hierarchy used to define roles to manage access permissions.
+This authorization system can be used to map roles managed in an Identity Provider (IdP) to Ignition roles.
+Creating security levels can be used to restrict certain people from being able to access specific functions within the gateway, such as access to certain Perspective sessions, visibility of components in a view, or read/write permissions.
 This will improve security and allow better management of the information and level of control specific users are granted on the network.